mialang/mia/README.md

 print 'Hello, World!' // function call with no braces

 //----- using variables
-hw = "Hello, World!"  // here, creates the variable hw print(hw)             // with braces
+hw = "Hello, World!"  // here, this creates the variable hw print(hw)             // with braces

 //----- expression function example